nuxt/docs/en/faq/github-pages.md

 ## Build server deployment

-You can take deployment one step further and rather than having to manually compile and deploy the files from your local install, you can make use of a build server to monitor your Github repository for new commits and then checkout, compile and deploy everything for you automatically.
+You can take deployment one step further and rather than having to manually compile and deploy the files from your local install, you can make use of a build server to monitor your GitHub repository for new commits and then checkout, compile and deploy everything for you automatically.

-Before you configure the build server, you'll first need to [generate a Github personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#creating-a-token) in order to grant the build server permission to perform tasks on your behalf.
+Before you configure the build server, you'll first need to [generate a GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#creating-a-token) in order to grant the build server permission to perform tasks on your behalf.
 Once you have created your token, keep a copy of it safe ready to use a little later on.

 ### Travis CI

-To deploy with [Travis CI](https://travis-ci.org/), a free for open source projects build server, sign in via your Github account, granting Travis access to view your repositories, and then enable the build server for your repository by toggling the switch next to your repositories name in the list displayed.
+To deploy with [Travis CI](https://travis-ci.org/), a free for open source projects build server, sign in via your GitHub account, granting Travis access to view your repositories, and then enable the build server for your repository by toggling the switch next to your repositories name in the list displayed.

 [TODO PICTURE]